gravitational/teleport/e/rfd/0011e-advanced-okta-integration.md

 Ideally the implementation will leverage existing scim libraries (e.g. [scim2](https://github.com/scim2/server) or [elimity-com/scim](https://github.com/elimity-com/scim), but that not work in practice:
-At first glance, the existing SCIM libraies seem
+At first glance, the existing SCIM libraries seem
  * strongly coupled to an HTTP implementation (which we can't use directly), and
- * very conservative about what they export, amking it harder to implement our services in terms of the library types.
+ * very conservative about what they export, making it harder to implement our services in terms of the library types.

 Even if using the libraries directly is impractical we can, at the very least,